jdoleary/Spellmasons/docs/TasksCurrent.md

     - mouseMove -> calculateCards().forEach -> cacheSpellInvokation(), showPrediction(realizedCalculation)
     - eventHandler click -> calculateCards().forEach -> cacheSpellInvokation() -> serialize -> pie.send(SPELL, realizedCalculation)
     - onSpell -> deserialize -> .forEach -> animate(realizedCalculation), effect2(realizedCalculation)
-- When killing the map simultaneously (or very large groups of enemies) it seems that the spell drop is multiplied.
-Me and a buddy was getting 5-10 spells per stage and had every spell in the game by like the 10th floor.
-Posted a video in general showing our strategy.
-- scrolls disappearing desyncing
-- potion desync still occurring (maybe fix this in today's update and wait to publish the card refactor)
-  - potion mismatches should trigger because that means that one client at least saw it
-  - test changing potion ids and make sure they sync
 ```
 Isneverthere#3851
 This is probably a sync issue but a big issue as of now is the first round in multiplayer, and a few others will have it where mobs die but then the game says no it didn't.
 Consistently does it first round and randomly for others after.
 Hope you find a solution, love the game.